nest/ode-toolbox/doc/index.rst

 API documentation
 -----------------

-The documentation of classes and functions in the odetoolbox Python module can be found here: :mod:`odetoolbox`
+The documentation of all Python classes and functions in the odetoolbox package can be found here:

+.. class:: center

+   :mod:`odetoolbox`

 Contributions and getting help